georgebv/georgebv/README.md

 ### Hi there :wave:

-My name is George and I am an engineer and a software developer.
-I am from Hoboken, New Jersey, and I am currently working at [COWI](https://www.cowi.com/).
+My name is George and I am a software developer.
+I am from Hoboken, New Jersey, and I am currently working at [kicksaw](https://www.kicksaw.com/).
 I have started developing software in 2016 when I learned Python and since then I have been passionate about learning new tech and developing applications.

 I am a life long learner.
 I hold two MS degrees in engineering and am currently preparing for a third MS degree in Computer Science.